Geraldine Holm Hoch: Research and career

 In 1965, she returned to California and accepted a position as a research chemist for Lockheed Martin, (aka Lockheed Calif Company, Rye Canyon Research Division) where she worked in metallurgy.
 Hoch developed and patented new ways to prevent corrosion.

 Works at Northrop Grumman credit her corrosion prevention efforts in the design of the fuselage panels for Boeing 747s.

 She presented her work at the 1971 NATO conference held in Brussels, Belgium.

-Gerry suffered from cancer but continued to work at Lockheed while she was unwell.
+Gerry developed cancer but continued to work at Lockheed while she was unwell.

 Personal life

 Geraldine Holm met her future husband, Harry Edward Hoch, an industrial engineer, in a carpool at work.
 They raised 3 children who all became engineers.
 She was a member Business and Professional Women's Foundation in San Fernando Valley, California.
-She died of cancer on May 3, 1973 in Los Angeles.
+She died of cancer on May 3, 1973, in Los Angeles.